docQodly/docs/docs/studio/rendering.md

 ### Preview in a Browser Window

-You have the flexibility to render the current webform or the entire website in a browser window.
-In both scenarios, the webform is rendered by the Qodly web renderer engine.
+You have the flexibility to render the current Page or the entire website in a browser window.
+In both scenarios, the Page is rendered by the Qodly web renderer engine.
 This engine diligently applies **REST resource restrictions and permission actions** defined in your Qodly project, ensuring that only exposed resources are rendered in the browser.

 It's worth noting that: